Ezuharad/cipher-prototype/rfc/RFC-0.typ

 4. Few Garden of Eden states exist for the rule, as this shrinks the effective key space of each block key.
 5. The rule is simple enough to process quickly, allowing for fast encryption and decryption (see @encryption_decryption).

-From these maxims, we propose the following class III Cellular Automata rule:
+From these maxims, we propose the following class III Cellular Automata rule based on empirical observation of simple, Moore-neighborhood automata:
 1. If a cell is a `1` and has 2-4 neighboring `1` cells it stays a `1`; otherwise it becomes a `0`.
 2. If a cell is a `0` and has 2-6 neighboring `1` cells it becomes a `1`; otherwise it becomes a `0`.

 Where we additionally allow border cells to neighbor opposing border cells to promote faster diffusion of information.
 This property additionally makes all of the cells symmetric to each other; without this property border cells would behave differently.
 Although we do not prove any of our assumptions about this CA rule due to the undecidable nature of related problems, we empirically observe that many are approximately satisfied.
 Numbers obtained from these experiments are given in @empirical_results.

-The decision to evolve a CA 11 times before each use was motivated by two factors: first, it is clear by our rule that any given cell can only affect its eight neighboring cells.
-Due to this, for each cell to affect each other cell in generation, it is necessary that at least 8 iterations of our CA rule are applied (recall that the space our cells occupies loops).
-Additionally, it is always possible for the CA to repeat after some number of generations $G$.
-Choosing a prime number then reduces the likelihood that the CA's repetitions will align with the state usage.

 === Scrambling Algorithm <scrambling_algorithm>
 We have now defined a method for generating pseudorandom noise of the same size as our message block.
 However, it is possible that contiguous regions of our message will be uniformly transformed by a simple XOR, meaning partial reconstruction may be possible.
 To mitigate this, we also introduce a scrambling algorithm $V$ to ensure the message bits are well dispersed before XORing.